tum-pbs/pbdl-book/overview-equations.md

 where $\xi$ denotes the strength of the buoyancy force.

-And finally, we'll also consider 3D cases with the Navier-Stokes model, i.e.:
+And finally, the Navier-Stokes model in 3D give the following set of equations:

 $
 \begin{aligned}